 - Afterward, put the percentage of the supplier sequentially in columns C, D and E.

-Step 3: Use Data Analysis Tool
+Step 3: Use Data Analysis Tool to Do Two way ANOVA

 The Data Analysis ToolPak can help to develop intricate statistical or technical studies faster and with fewer steps.